dinhhuy258/vim-intellij/README.md

 | Find hierarchies | :white_check_mark: | :white_check_mark: |
 | Find usages | :white_check_mark: | :white_check_mark: |
 | Auto complete | :white_check_mark: | :white_check_mark: |

+## Vintellij versions

+- `master`: This is an original version of vintellij
+- `comrade`: This is currently the main branch of vintellij which is already integrated with comrade plugin
+- `lsp`: This branch is in development

 ## Credits